How Can I Tell If I’m Addicted?

 - Missing out on important responsibilities (such as work or school) to use drugs

-Any and all of these signs could be indicators of dangerous drug abuse that has become addictive.
-But even if you recognize some of these in yourself, it is important to truly question whether or not you may have a full-blown addiction.
-Take our Addiction Quiz now to learn the truth.
+Any of these signs could be indicators of dangerous drug abuse that has become addictive.
+Even if you recognize some of these in yourself, it is important to truly question whether or not you may have a full-blown addiction.

 What If I Am an Addict?

-Of course it is helpful to ask yourself if your substance abuse may have gotten out of control and even if you may require treatment.
+It’s helpful to ask yourself if your substance abuse may have gotten out of control, and if you may require treatment.
 However, make sure to let a medical professional analyze you for a substance use disorder, whether in treatment or in a doctor’s office.
-According to Medical News Today, doctors administer bloods tests and use the DSM criteria to determine if a patient has a substance use disorder.
+Your physician can administer a blood test and use the pre-defined criteria to determine if you have a substance use disorder.
 This is the only way to know for sure if you are suffering from addiction.

-If you are, in fact, an addict, the important thing to remember is that you have given yourself a great gift.
+If you are suffering from addiction, the important thing to remember is that you have given yourself a great gift.
 You have admitted that you have a problem.
 Now, you must take the next step, which is asking for help.

 - Addicted individuals can’t put a stop to their substance abuse without help.
-Even if they try, they will have a high likelihood of relapse because of their intense attachment to the drug (NIDA).
-Also, addiction is similar to other chronic diseases like diabetes and asthma.
+Even if they try, they will have a high likelihood of relapse because of their intense attachment to the drug.
+Addiction is similar to other chronic diseases like diabetes and asthma.
 As such, this means it requires proper treatment.

-- Treatment for addiction often starts with detox.
+- Addiction treatment often starts with detox.
 Detox allows the patient to formally undergo withdrawal so they will no longer be dependent on the drug.
-The process occurs under the supervision of medical practitioners so it is safe.
-In addition, the patient will begin the transition from detox to rehab.
-Detox alone is not a treatment for addiction.
-It only helps the patient put an end to their dependence.
+The process occurs under the supervision of medical practitioners to ensure client safety.
+In time, the client will begin to transition from detox to rehab.
+Detox alone is not a full-scale addiction treatment.
+It only helps the individual put an end to their dependence.
 As a result, it must be followed by rehab or another form of professional medical care.

-- Those who undergo proper treatment may require more than one treatment stint in order to build a strong recovery, and they may deal with the fallout of addiction for many years to come.
-However, the NIDA states that those who do seek professional care see overwhelmingly better results in recovery than those who do not.
+- Those who undergo proper treatment may require more than one treatment stint to build a strong recovery.
+However, those who do seek professional care see overwhelmingly better results in recovery than those who do not.

 How Do I Find Out If I Am Addicted to Drugs or Alcohol?

-Our treatment advisors are available to discuss the quiz with you as well as your results.
-They can also help you find proper detox and rehab treatment centers and determine which options will best suit your needs.
+Our treatment advisors are available to discuss your results and determine your next step forward.
+They can also help you find accredited detox and rehab treatment centers near you and explain which options will best suit your needs.
 Don’t wait; your recovery can start today.